-Nursing program applicants should be aware that the Michigan Board of Nursing, in its Practice Act, states that it can deny a license to an applicant if any of the following are true:
+Nursing program applicants should be aware that the Department of Community Health, Bureau of Health Professions, in its Practice Act, states that it can deny a license to an applicant if any of the following are true:

 - 1. Has been convicted of a criminal offense in a court of law. - 2.
-Is habitually intemperate in the use of alcoholic beverages. - 3.
-Is addicted to, or has improperly obtained, possessed, used or distributed habit-forming drugs or narcotics. - 4.
+Is habitually intemperate in the use of alcoholic beverages. - Is addicted to, or has improperly obtained, possessed, used or distributed habit-forming drugs or narcotics. - 4.
 Is guilty of dishonesty or unethical conduct. - 5.
 Has violated or aided or abetted others in violation of any provision of this act.

 This is not an inclusive list.
-If there are questions about a situation, please call the Board of Nursing, (517) 335-0918, and/or check in the Nursing lab for a copy of the Public Health Code.
+If there are questions about a situation, please call the Department of Community Health, Bureau of Health Professions, (517) 335-0918, and/or check in the Nursing lab for a copy of the Public Health Code.